 This post may contain affiliate links.
 Please see our disclosure policy for more details.

-If you love the beef and broccoli combo, you have to try this Instant Pot Beef and Broccoli and Healthy Korean Ground Beef and Broccoli Quinoa—it’s nutritious and flavorful!
+If you love the beef and broccoli combo, you have to try this Instant Pot Beef and Broccoli and Healthy Korean Ground Beef and Broccoli Quinoa!
+It’s nutritious and flavorful!
 For more delicious beef ideas for your little one, be sure to check out my collection of beef recipes for babies.
+For more easy one pot meals for your family, don’t miss these 20 easy one pot meals for families.

 • Rice – Long grain rice won’t be as sticky, but you can use it if that’s your preference.